pygumby/spring-boot-sample-app/README.md

 It is possible to store and delete GitHub user names to and from a database, respectively.
 Note that since an in-memory H2 database is used, data is only persisted as long as the server is running.
 Persistence is only featured in this app to demonstrate dependency injection and ORM.

-User names can be stored or deleted by issuing a `POST` or `DELETE` request to the `user` route, respectively, e.g.:
+User names can be stored or deleted by issuing a `POST` or `DELETE` request to the `user` route, respectively.

 ````http
 POST   http://localhost:8080/user?login=ypsy